ian-emagine/FlaskApp1/README.md

 {"item": "Setting up Flask"}
 ```

-I then tan the URL for displaying all theitems in the database to confirm that the item was removed.
+I then ran the URL for displaying all the items in the database to confirm that the item was removed.
 ```
 curl.exe -X GET http://127.0.0.1:5000/items/all
 ```